Newspaper said there was a “powerful public interest” in identifying suspect

 The Press Complaints Commission was set up in 1991 to ensure that British newspapers and magazines follow the letter and spirit of an ethical Code of Practice dealing with issues such as inaccuracy, privacy, misrepresentation and harassment.
 It was replaced by the Independent Press Standards Organisation (IPSO) in 2014.

 Most complaints are resolved directly by editors to the satisfaction of those complaining.
 ISPO adjudicates formally on the remainder, with all critical adjudications published in full by the publications involved.

 Here you will find all our stories about PCC and IPSO cases.

-Press watchdog rejects complaint against newspaper
+Press watchdog throws out complaint against weekly newspaper

 Press watchdog finds in newspaper’s favour over reporting of spent conviction

 Press watchdog rules in sex offender’s favour over inaccuracy

 Tory’s complaint over newspaper’s story was rejected by IPSO

 Daily absolved of any wrongdoing over use of term

 IPSO chairman hails ex-news chief’s “wealth of experience”